BeProduct/BeProduct.Python.SDK/docs/003-getting-refresh-token.md

 Place your client id and callback url and open URL in a webbrowser.

 ### 2. Authentication
 Identity server asks for login and password.
 After that it redirects you to your callback url (which in our case is not a valid listening endpoint).
-You should see in your browser that you was redirected to a url which looks like this:
+You should see in your browser that you were redirected to a url which looks like this:

 `<CALLBACK_URL>?code=6850c396e36e42ddcbc5af2844bd18ef&session_state=...nonimportant`